 Put simply, computers are very good at performing calculations and executing pre-defined steps.

-When approaching a design computationally, the designer would focus on developing the procedure that would create a design, and not the design itself.
+When approaching a design computationally, the designer would focus on developing the procedure that would create a design - not the design itself.
 The process of iterating through options and data are offloaded to a computer.
-This saves time, money, effort, and lets the designer focus on the creativity of the design process.
+This saves time, money and effort, and lets the designer focus on the creativity of the design process.